p2peditor/CompGenerator/README.md

 Note that this invocation relies on CompGenerator being in your `PATH`, as described above.
 If you've chosen to install it differently, you can figure out how to invoke it.

-The output PDF files will be created in the same directory.
+The output PDF files will be created in the directory where you invoke CompGenerator.

 It is recommended that you review your output files with any Adobe Acrobat Reader or another PDF reader to check for mistakes before printing.